MattZK/video-pi/README.md

 3. to __see glitches and lags__ in your video and do the transcoding several times again until the playback is smooth,
 4. to visit the exhibition and see that __your videos are not playing__ because someone forgot to press the play button or didn't turn the loop function on.

-Video Pi fixes all these problems:
+VideoPi fixes all these problems:

 1. it plays virtually __any video format__ you can think of[^1],
 2. from a __USB stick__[^2],
 3. with __no glitches or lags__ (full HD supported),
 4. and it __starts playing all videos__ on the USB stick __in a loop automatically__ right after you plug it in the electricity.

-Video Pi requires no configuration for the most common use case -- HDMI full HD video output with a separate 3.5mm jack audio output.
+VideoPi requires no configuration for the most common use case -- HDMI full HD video output with a separate 3.5mm jack audio output.

-Video Pi can also capture images using a __webcam__ and upload them to your server.
+VideoPi can also capture images using a __webcam__ and upload them to your server.

-Video Pi is extendable and open for modifications.
-You can modify Video Pi to do video post-processing like gamma adjustment, or to play the clips in random order, or to do something we couldn't even imagine.
-Video Pi has all the capabilities of a micro PC; in the end it's nothing but a clever Linux installation[^3].
-Dig in Video Pi's [open-source code](http://lab.saloun.cz/jakub/video-pi).
+VideoPi is extendable and open for modifications.
+You can modify VideoPi to do video post-processing like gamma adjustment, or to play the clips in random order, or to do something we couldn't even imagine.
+VideoPi has all the capabilities of a micro PC; in the end it's nothing but a clever Linux installation[^3].
+Dig in VideoPi's [open-source code](http://lab.saloun.cz/jakub/video-pi).

-## Get Video Pi
+## Get VideoPi

-If you don't feel like installing Video Pi yourself (which you totally can, by the way, if you know the basics of Linux), we can
+If you don't feel like installing VideoPi yourself (which you totally can, by the way, if you know the basics of Linux), we can

-- __lend you a Video Pi__ (or two, or a dozen) for a daily price for as long as you need,
+- __lend you a VideoPi__ (or two, or a dozen) for a daily price for as long as you need,
 - or we can __sell it to you__, so it will be yours and yours only forever.

 In either case, we will __help you with the initial setup__.